My zone

 “Are you kidding me?
 You looked in the fridge yourself and saw what was missing.”

-Of course, in the meantime, I started bathing kids and on the way to making a shopping list, they started splashing with water, playing with shampoo, and crying after 2 minutes.
-It’s normal when they stay alone.
-Dora splashes Patrick’s face and he has shampoo in the eyes.
-Big drama.
-My husband hadn’t hung up and patiently waited for the list.
+Of course, in the meantime, I started bathing the kids, and when I went to make the shopping list, they started splashing around, playing with shampoo, and crying after two minutes.
+This is normal when they’re left alone.
+Dora splashes Patrick in the face, and he gets shampoo in his eyes.
+It’s a real bummer.
+My husband didn’t hang up and patiently waited for the list.

 “You hear this drama, right?
 Just buy what you remember.”